 These brands need converters that can deliver on their unique needs in terms of batch sizes and design.
 But not all converters have the appropriate print capabilities to meet those demands — short print runs, for example, along with extravagant label designs.
-In this article, we explore the three biggest trends in craft beer labels that differentiated brands in 2021, with tips on how converters can deliver quality results when working with these unique companies.
+In this article, we explore the three biggest trends in craft beer labels that can help differentiate brands, with tips on how converters can deliver quality results when working with these unique companies.

 #1: Rendering compelling text with creative brand content

 Craft beer labels require both compelling creative content and sharp text explaining each unique product in an appealing way.
 Because craft beer labels have only limited space, their design poses some unique challenges to the way this combination is rendered.
 The renderings also must inspire consumers who might only give each label a passing glance in a retail store.

 Converters with the right digital tools can deliver on these needs, even when servicing a wide variety of craft beer brands.
 A digital press that provides high-speed printing, precise quality, and an expansive range of color options can support any craft beer brand, even in small batches.